Delta Lake, Deletion Vectors, Row-Level Operations, Performance Optimization, Data Management

 Enable deletion vectors for tables with frequent (<20% rows) deletes

-As data lakes increasingly support transactional workloads and real-time updates, deletion vectors represent a critical evolution in storage engine design—bringing database-like mutation capabilities to open lakehouse architectures without sacrificing the scalability of columnar formats.
+As data lakes increasingly support transactional workloads and real-time updates, deletion vectors represent a critical evolution in storage engine design, bringing database-like mutation capabilities to open lakehouse architectures without sacrificing the scalability of columnar formats.
+The 2024-2025 improvements in Liquid Clustering integration, UniForm support, and concurrent delete handling make deletion vectors an essential feature for modern data lakehouse deployments.

 Sources and References